Developing a protocol

 Taken together, this can improve both the quality and credibility of your research.
 Developing a detailed study plan, including figure and table shells, can be particularly helpful when using a federated analytics platform such as OpenSAFELY, as there is less scope for interactively developing these whilst working with the data.

-This page will eventually contain resources for how to develop an effective study protocol, as well as tips for how to pre-register these formally on OSF or ENCePP, or informally by uploading "locked" protocol versions to GitHub.
-There is no specific template for a protocol that you should use when working with OpenSAFELY, but you can see examples of protocols we've written for OpenSAFELY studies on most of our public repositories — for example this inhaled corticosteroid (ICS) research repository or this ethnicity research repository.
+You can choose to pre-register your protocol formally on OSF or ENCePP, or informally by uploading and committing "locked" and timestamped protocol versions to GitHub.
+You can see examples of protocols we've written for OpenSAFELY studies on most of our public repositories — for example this inhaled corticosteroid (ICS) research repository or this ethnicity research repository.